MicrosoftDocs/memdocs/memdocs/intune/user-help/unenroll-your-device-from-intune-ios.md

 ## Remove device via Company Portal

-You can remove, or uneroll, your device from Intune via the Company Portal.
+You can remove, or unenroll, your device from Intune via the Company Portal.

 1. In the Company Portal app, tap **Devices** and select the device you want to unenroll.
 If you only have one device, when you tap **Devices**, you will go directly to the device details screen.